benchristel/sindarin/the-elvish-language.md

 # <a name="pronunciation">Pronunciation</a>

-It's hard to learn to pronounce a foreign language from a book, but you can try.
-I'd actually recommend skimming this chapter on a first read, and then checking out the online resources, which include recordings of Tolkien pronouncing Sindarin words from _The Lord of the Rings_—naturally the ultimate source for learning to say them correctly yourself.
-You can find a list of links at menegroth.github.io/links.html.
+It's hard to learn pronunciation from a book—an audio recording is worth a thousand words of print.
+This chapter will give you the basics, but you should also check out the online resources.
+These include recordings of Tolkien pronouncing Sindarin words from _The Lord of the Rings_—naturally the ultimate source for learning to say them correctly yourself.
+You can find a list of links at

-If you've studied linguistics or you sing in foreign languages, you might know IPA, the International Phonetic Alphabet.
-I've included the IPA representation of each sound in slashes, /like this/.
+menegroth.github.io/links.html.

+## Standard Fantasy Phonology

+Tolkien's languages have many imitators in fantasy literature, probably because they balance nicely between familiar and exotic.
+If you pronounce Sindarin like Latin or German you won't be far off.
+Nicer still, the spelling is _phonetic_: each sound has only one possible spelling, and a given letter (or letter combination) pretty much always represents the same sound.
+Still, Tolkien uses some sounds and spellings that differ enough from English to deserve mention.

+- [.s C] and [.s G] are always hard, as in _cat_ and _get_. [.s Celeborn] is pronounced "Keleborn".
+- [.s CH] is the sound in German _Bach_.
+- [.s R] is tapped or trilled, as in Spanish.
+- [.s TH] and [.s DH] are the sounds of _thin_ and _this_, respectively.
+The difference is that when you say _this_ your vocal cords are vibrating—put a finger on your throat and you can feel the difference.
+- [.s LH] and [.s RH] are like [.s L] and [.s R] pronounced voicelessly—that is, with no vocal cord vibration.
+These sounds are lifted straight from Welsh, where they're spelled _LL_ and _RH_: _Llewellyn_, _Rhiannon_.
+- Between vowels, [.s NG] is pronounced with a hard [.s G] as in _finger_.
+At the end or beginning of a word, it's pronounced as in _ring_.

+(Yes, you read that right: [.s NG] can _begin_ a word in Sindarin, as in [.s i&nbsp;ngaurhoth] "the werewolf-horde".
+This can be hard for English-speakers, but fortunately word-initial [.s NG] almost always follows a vowel.
+If you say _ing aurhoth_ probably no one will notice.)

 ## Vowels